Matts52/dbt-set-similarity/README.md

 ## Adapter Support

-Currently this package supports the Snowflake and Postgres adapters
+Currently this package supports the Snowflake, Postgres, and DuckDB adapters

 ----